wultra/powerauth-push-server/docs/PowerAuth-Push-Server-0.24.0.md

 ## Unirest Initialization

 In previous versions, we included configuration of [Unirest](https://kong.github.io/unirest-java/) client right in the push server client code.
 This was incorrect, since Unirest initializes in a static manner.
 Our configuration could be clashing with other components using Unirest.
-As a result, you need to add Unirest configuration yourself soon after the application launch.
+As a result, you need to add Unirest configuration yourself soon after the application launch in case you would like to use our client library.
+In the case you call our API's yourself, no changes are needed.

 Below is a minimal Unirest configuration plugged into the Spring framework in a way to reuse `ObjectMapper` configuration.
 Of course, you can use any other [Unirest configuration parameters](https://kong.github.io/unirest-java/#configuration).